gru13/IADST/docs/SCHEMA_SPEC.md

   "_id": "ObjectId('...')",
-  "assignmentId": "123456",  // Optional field for tracking purposes "teacherId": "teacherId123",  // Teacher who created the assignment "classId": "classId456",  // Class associated with the assignment "topic": "Mathematics",  // The subject or topic of the assignment "dueDate": "2025-05-30T23:59:59Z",  // Due date for the assignment "difficultyDistribution": {  // The difficulty level breakdown
+  "assignmentId": "123456",  // Optional field for tracking purposes "teacherId": "teacherId123",  // Teacher who created the assignment "courseId": "courseId456",  // Course associated with the assignment "topic": "Mathematics",  // The subject or topic of the assignment "dueDate": "2025-05-30T23:59:59Z",  // Due date for the assignment "difficultyDistribution": {  // The difficulty level breakdown